Proclamation of accession of Charles III: Victoria

-The proclamation in Victoria took place at the Government House in Melbourne on 12 September and was read out by Governor Linda Dessau, who re-swore Lieutenant-Governor James Angus and acting Supreme Court chief justice Karin Emerton to their posts under a constitutional requirement.
+The proclamation in Victoria took place at Government House in Melbourne on 12 September and was read by Governor Linda Dessau, who re-swore Lieutenant-Governor James Angus and acting Supreme Court chief justice Karin Emerton to their posts under a constitutional requirement.
 The ceremony was also attended by Premier Daniel Andrews and Opposition Leader Matthew Guy.

-The proclamation was jointly signed by Dassau, Andrews, Emerton, Legislative Assembly speaker Maree Edwards and the President of the Legislative Council Nazih Elasmar.
+The proclamation was jointly signed by Dassau, Andrews, Emerton, Legislative Assembly speaker Maree Edwards, and the President of the Legislative Council Nazih Elasmar.

-On 13 September, Edwards read out the proclamation in the Parliament of Victoria, following which all Legislative Assembly MPs were required to swear allegiance to King Charles under the state's constitution.
+On 13 September, Edwards read the proclamation in the Parliament of Victoria, after which all Legislative Assembly MPs were required to swear allegiance to King Charles under the state's constitution.
 Samantha Ratnam, the leader of the Victorian Greens party, criticised this requirement as absurd.

 WE, the undersigned, do hereby proclaim our late Sovereign Queen Elizabeth the Second, by the Grace of God, Queen of Australia and Her other Realms and Territories, Head of the Commonwealth is deceased and that by the death of our late sovereign, the Crown has solely and rightfully come to His Royal Highness Prince Charles Philip Arthur George, Prince of Wales, Knight of the Order of Australia who is now His Majesty King Charles the Third, by the Grace of God, King of Australia and His other Realms and Territories, Head of the Commonwealth.
 God save the King!

 Given at Melbourne this 12th day of September in the Year of our Lord Two thousand and twenty two, and in the first year of the reign of His Majesty King Charles the Third.

 Queensland

-The proclamation in Queensland was held first at the Government House, and later at the Parliament House in Brisbane on 11 September.
-It was read out by Governor Jeannette Young.
-Premier Annastacia Palaszczuk attended both of the ceremonies and delivered a tribute to Queen Elizabeth II.
-An estimated 2,300 Queenslanders attended the ceremony at the Government House according to the state government.
+The proclamation in Queensland was held first at Government House and later at Parliament House in Brisbane on 11 September.
+It was read by Governor Jeannette Young.
+Premier Annastacia Palaszczuk attended both ceremonies and delivered a tribute to Queen Elizabeth II.
+An estimated 2,300 Queenslanders attended the ceremony at Government House, according to the state government.

 WHEREAS because of the death of our blessed and glorious Queen Elizabeth the Second, the Crown has solely and rightfully come to Prince Charles Philip Arthur George:

 We, therefore, DR JEANNETTE ROSITA YOUNG AC PSM, Governor of Queensland and its dependencies, in the Commonwealth of Australia, and members of the Queensland Executive Council, do now proclaim Prince Charles Philip Arthur George to be King Charles the Third, by the Grace of God King of Australia and his other Realms and Territories, Head of the Commonwealth, and, with hearty and humble affection, we promise him faith and obedience:

 May King Charles the Third have long and happy years to reign over us.

 Given at Brisbane this eleventh day of September, two thousand and twenty-two, and in the first year of His Majesty's reign.